 - Call 911 from a mobile phone or 9-911 from a campus telephone.
-Protective Services is notified immediately of all 911 calls from the University Campus and will assist on all medical emergencies and otherwise when requested. - Be prepared to provide the following information: the nature of the fire, exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached at a later time.
+Protective Services is notified immediately of all 911 calls from the University Campus and will assist. - Be prepared to provide the following information: the nature of the fire, exact location including the building, room number and closest entrance, your name and the phone number at which you can be reached at a later time.